 - Password(s) for websites or services

 In addition, hotels collect work-specific data about their employees—for example, their job title, job location, payroll information and details of previous performance reviews.
+An employer data breach claim could be made if employees are harmed by exposure of their data due to wrongdoing of an employer.

 A hotel data breach is a security problem that results in a breach of data protection.
 Your data could be accidentally or deliberately accessed, destroyed, lost, altered or disclosed without your permission or a lawful reason.
 Data breaches in the hotel industry that have made the news recently include the Marriott hotel data breach and the Hilton hotel data breach.